Alan S. Kahan's Home Page

 Kahan's Corollary to the Law of Unintended Consequences:

-"The most common unintended consequence of human action is that the action has no consequences at all."
+"The most common unintended consequence of human action is that the action has no consequences at all.
+NB: This is a good thing."

 With Apologies to Pascal: "Thinking is to human beings what running is to horses.
 Of course, this does not apply to cart horses."

-Information about his most recent book, Mind vs. Money: The War Between Intellectuals and Capitalism, can be found here.
+Information about a recent book, Mind vs. Money: The War Between Intellectuals and Capitalism, can be found here.

 For information about his other recent book, Alexis de Tocqueville, please click here.